drand/website/docs/operator/drand-cli.md

 If either `drand` itself or a reverse proxy is providing TLS protection, the keypair must be generated with TLS set to the default of `true`.

-The `--id` flag should be use when generating long-term public/private keypair for networks with beacon id different from default.
+The `--id` flag should be used when generating long-term public/private keypair for networks with beacon id different from default.
 If you don't provide a value, the default beacon id will be used.
 For example, a network with beacon id `beacon_name_x`, you must set the flag `--id beacon_name_x`.